relaycorp/veraid-website/src/pages/spec.md

 2. **Signer Info:**

-   - The SignerInfo structure MUST include the signer's certificate.
+   - For member signatures, the SignerInfo structure MUST include the signer's certificate.
+   - For organisation signatures, the signer's certificate MAY be included if it differs from the organisation certificate in the signature bundle.
+   - Both signature types MAY include intermediate certificates if the signer's certificate is issued through a certification path from the organisation certificate.
    - The digest algorithm MUST match the key strength (SHA-256 for RSA-2048, etc.).
    - The signature algorithm MUST be RSA-PSS.